To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning: Transferring to Downstream Tasks

 \mypara{Transfer learning via linear probing.} We first note that supervised pre-training consistently demonstrates superior performance across the majority of architectures in the linear probing setting (solid bars in Figures~\ref{fig:eval_results_m40},~\ref{fig:eval_results_sonn}).
 This suggests that supervised pre-training \textit{can} produce general-purpose, discriminative features that are useful even under fairly significant domain shift (e.g., synthetic shapes in ShapeNet vs. real scans in ScanObjectNN).
 Interestingly, linear probing with supervised pre-training can even surpass results obtained with full fine-tuning when the domain shift is small, as seen in ModelNet40 (Figure~\ref{fig:eval_results_m40}).
 We find the utility of supervised pre-training in this scenario noteworthy as it can refine the common belief that contrastive learning leads to more ``universally useful'' features.

 \itpara{Unique architectural properties.} While supervised pre-training generally leads to useful final layer features, the results significantly depend on the choice of architectures.
-Specifically, we observe that the hierarchical nature of DGCNN and PointMLP results in more informative and general features compared to global architectures such as PointNet.
-In additon, the transformer architecture (PCT) prefers the contrastive approach, particularly under strong domain shift.
+Specifically, we observe that the hierarchical nature of DGCNN and PointMLP results in more general features compared to global architectures such as PointNet.
+In addition, PCT's transformer architecture is adept at capturing global dependencies which overfits less with unsupervised (contrastive) pre-training.

 \mypara{Transfer learning with fine-tuning.} We observe a notable shift of behavior when performing full fine-tuning, compared to linear probing, as shown in Figures~\ref{fig:eval_results_m40},~\ref{fig:eval_results_sonn} (dashed bars).
-We remark that for several architectures, such as DGCNN, MinkowskiNet and PCT, contrastive pre-training leads to better results compared to supervised learning under full fine-tuning.
+We remark that for several architectures, such as DGCNN, MinkowskiNet and PCT, contrastive pre-training leads to better results compared to supervised learning under full fine-tuning (with a $\sim$0.1\% accuracy advantage in the on-par scenarios).
 This suggests that the utility of pre-trained models highly depends on \textit{how} those models are used in the downstream tasks.
 Specifically, we note that the utility of final layer features (such as with linear probing) is not always a good predictor for the performance under fine-tuning, as shown, e.g., in the case of DGCNN.
 In Section~\ref{sec:AnalysisGradientNorm} we analyze this behavior in depth and observe the critical role of \textit{early layers} and their ability to adapt to downstream data.
-Our analysis also highlights that the types of solutions obtained with supervised and contrastive pre-training are different, making a distinction between generalizable and adaptable features.
+Our analysis also highlights that the types of solutions obtained with supervised and contrastive pre-training are different, making a distinction between generalizable (features ready to be used in multi-task settings) and adaptable features.

-In addition, we note that for most architectures, including MinkowskiNet, supervised pre-training is \textit{not} an ``upper bound'' on the fine-tuning performance, differently from the claim made in~\cite{xie2020pointcontrast}, and that other pre-training strategies can lead to better results.
+In addition, we note that for most architectures, including MinkowskiNet, supervised pre-training is \textit{not} an ``upper bound'' to information gain from pre-training, differently from the claim made in~\cite{xie2020pointcontrast}, and that other pre-training strategies can lead to better results.